 In addition to being open about what statistics you are monitoring, be sure to explain why you are monitoring those statistics.
 If it’s purely for billing purposes, be sure to explain that.
 If it is for other purposes, ensure employees are aware of what and why.

-Introduce it slowly
+3. Introduce it slowly

 If your company is just beginning to monitor staff, try to ease employees into it.
-It can cause anxiety issues for some employees to feel like they are suddenly being thrown in the deep end, so easing employees into using monitoring software is advised.
+It can cause anxiety issues for some employees to feel like they are suddenly being thrown into the deep end, so easing employees into using monitoring software is advised.

-Explain employee rights
+4. Explain employee rights

 Employees should be informed of their rights with regards to being monitored.
-This can include acknowledging not just the legal implications of monitoring employees, but also the ethical implications.
+This can include acknowledging not just the legal implications of monitoring employees but also the ethical implications.

-Acknowledge employee concerns
+5. Acknowledge employee concerns

 Be open to feedback from employees with regards to how they feel about monitoring.
 This helps employees feel like they are being heard, and it can help you to correct any misconceptions they may have.
 Sending out electronic surveys and polls can help to collect employee feedback.

-Don’t rely on it
+6. Don’t solely rely on employee monitoring software

-Reward productive employees
+7. Reward productive employees

 Monitoring employees can be a positive experience.
 Tracking also allows you to see who your best-performing employees are, which you can use as the basis of a rewards system.
 This can help monitoring feel more like a competition and a positive experience.